htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``CONDOR_SUPPORT_EMAIL`` :index:`CONDOR_SUPPORT_EMAIL`
-    The email address to be included at the bottom of all email HTCondor sends out under the label “Email address of the local HTCondor administrator:”.
+    The email address to be included at the bottom of all email HTCondor sends out under the label "Email address of the local HTCondor administrator:".
 This is the address where HTCondor users at your site should send their questions about HTCondor and get technical support.
 If this setting is not defined, HTCondor will use the address specified in ``CONDOR_ADMIN`` (described above).